 Thank you for your interest in AST courses offered through Kootenay Avalanche Courses.
 The focus will be toward maximizing safety and fun in the winter backcountry.
 During the non-winter months, I work as a mental health counsellor with children and youth.
 I use tools from psychology to help my teaching.
-I’ve published a couple articles on Human Factors in the winter backcountry and am co-author of the new AST Handbook coming out fall of 2018.
+I’ve published a couple articles on Human Factors in the winter backcountry and am co-author of the new AST Handbook.
 Be prepared for an engaging and interactive course.
 Think of the AST as a two part program.
 AST1 is Part 1 and generally prepares you to be a follower but also an active participant in a group of backcountry recreationists.
 AST2 is Part 2 and helps prepare you to be a leader.

 Note: Sometimes, we utilize the lifts at Red Resort for one of our field days and you will be responsible for having/purchasing a lift ticket for one day.